gkalomiros/shotokan/curriculum/proposed/mudansha3/kyu2.md

 #### Tachi Waza

-* Students at this level should be practicing application alternate footwork in kihon such as:
+* Students at this level should be practicing application of alternate footwork in kihon such as:
   * spinning step
   * switch then step
   * step in then step out